-3. De-Accreditation
+C. De-Accreditation

-De-Accreditation will occur when the Accreditation Review Panel determines that the Accredited person has materially breached the conditions of its Accreditation based upon either; a) a third-party complaint received; results of an audit or investigation by the Accreditation Review Panel; or otherwise for any misuse or abuse of the privileges afforded.
-De-accreditation will prevent reaccreditation in the future absent special circumstances presented to the satisfaction of the Accreditation Review Panel.
-Deaccreditation procedures will be on reasonable notice to the Accredited person who shall have the right to a hearing and of appeal.
+De-Accreditation will occur when the accreditation authority determines that the Accredited person has materially breached the conditions of its Accreditation based upon either; a) a third-party complaint received; b) results of an audit or investigation by the Accreditation Review Panel; or c) otherwise for any misuse or abuse of the privileges afforded.
+De-accreditation will prevent re-accreditation in the future absent special circumstances presented to the satisfaction of the Accreditation Review Panel.
+De-accreditation procedures will be on reasonable notice to the Accredited person who shall have the right to a hearing and of appeal.

-In the case of Regular Access Accredited parties, in the case of de-Accreditation, the posted bond may be forfeited in whole or in part, and other additional financial penalties may be assessed, including calling upon the indemnity provided by the Accredited person.
+In the case of Regular Access Accredited parties, in the case of de-Accreditation, any posted bond may be forfeited in whole or in part, and other additional financial penalties may be assessed.